KelvinBaah/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More on pointers and arrays
+Exploring even more pointers and arrays